icopy-site/awesome/docs/awesome/awesome-programming-for-kids.md

 * [Khan Academy - Computer Programming](https://www.khanacademy.org/computing/computer-programming) - A series of web-based programming lessons with interactive challenges, by Khan Academy.
 Teaches topics like animation, game development, and web programming.
 Users can post questions, which get answered quickly by the community.
 * [Web Design for Kids](https://webdesign.tutsplus.com/series/web-design-for-kids--cms-823) - A series of tutorials teaching children the basics of designing and building a website with HTML and CSS.
 * [Finch Robot](https://www.finchrobot.com/) - A small robot designed for computer science education with support for multiple programming languages.
-* [Secret Coders](http://www.secret-coders.com/buy-the-books/) - A engaging book series that teaches programming concepts through Logo. ing concepts through Logo.
+* [Secret Coders](http://www.secret-coders.com/buy-the-books/) - A engaging book series that teaches programming concepts through Logo. ing concepts through Logo. ing concepts through Logo.